hzrd149/process-pastry/README.md

 - 🔧 **Partial Updates** - PATCH endpoint for updating only specific variables
 - ⏸️ **Skip Restart** - Optional header to save config without restarting the process
 - 📝 **Schema Support** - Optional `.env.example` file for variable descriptions and defaults
+- 🔀 **Request Proxying** - Proxy unmatched requests to another port when using custom UI

 ## Installation